-Production is made entirely of tasks that may have a start date, duration, completion date and a cost.
-Within production tasks you may create all the tasks that need to be completed in order for books to be published.
+A production schedule for a single title is made up entirely of tasks that may have a start date, duration, completion date and a cost attached.
+Within production tasks/costs, you may create all the tasks that need to be completed in order for a to be published.

 Selecting Production Tasks from the main Production Admin menu will take you to the new screen where you can create different elements of your production schedule that will then appear in a drop-down menu in Default Schedule.
 This will enable you to assign those tasks to different members of your team or set deadline dates for the tasks.